-[ Guest Post ] Thanks to the wonderful Sally at Hope Health Healing for sharing this with us.
+[ Guest Post ] Thanks to the wonderful Sally at Hope Health Healing (linked removed as no longer active) for sharing this with us.

 One super frustrating component to chronic illness is the annoying combo of fatigue and difficulty sleeping.
 You’d think because you’re so pooped during the day that climbing into bed and catching zzzzz’s would be a breeze.
 Yeah.
 Not so much.